Tonypepproni/cis_102/README.md

 Group website for non for profit

 To use create a venv
-Then create a .gitignore file and add "venv/" to it Then activate the virtual enviorment to install dependencies
+Then create a .gitignore file and add "venv/" to it (dont do it if it already exists) Then activate the virtual enviorment to install dependencies

     Windows: venv\Scripts\activate